dhawale-lab/dhawale-lab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 We are located within the [Centre for Neuroscience](https://cns.iisc.ac.in/) at the [Indian Institute of Science](https://iisc.ac.in/).

 Ashesh's office is in room A-012 and other lab members work out of B-007 on the ground floor of the CNS building.

+Our mailing address is: Centre for Neuroscience, Indian Institute of Science, Malleswaram, Bangalore, 560012, India

 {%
   include button.html